linusmossberg/monte-carlo-ray-tracer/README.md

   <a rel="license" href="https://creativecommons.org/licenses/by/4.0/"></a>
 </div>

 This program was initially developed over a period of about 2 months for the course [Advanced Global Illumination and Rendering (TNCG15)](https://liu.se/studieinfo/kurs/tncg15) at Linköpings Universitet.
-I have however continued developing it by adding features such as depth of field and quadric surfaces.
+I have however added additional features such as depth of field and quadric surfaces since then.

 The program is written in C++ and requires a compiler with C++17 support.
 The only dependencies are the header-only libraries [GLM](https://glm.g-truc.net/) and [nlohmann::json](https://github.com/nlohmann/json), which are included in the repository.

 ## Building
 Clone the repository using the following [git](https://git-scm.com/) command: